bitsofcotton/p1/README.md

 # bitsofcotton/p1
-Eliminate invariant structure from given series if argument is proper and the series is deterministic.
+Eliminate invariant structure from given series if argument is proper.

 # Contexts
 There exists toeplitz matrix and their solver faster algorithms, so this is extension to them.

 For another meaning of this in randtools generic tips 6 that excludes complexity into accuracy on inner product, invariantP1 function returns invariant structure that \[0, &alpha;\[ register computer with whole input and whole deterministic computed output has on the variable dimension if status dimension is enough.

 We can weaken this variable dimension condition to status dimension and guard length, this is guaranteed with randtools general tips a and lagrange multipliers.

 And, if the function has inner status variable that to be projected into series, with proper calculated invariant arguments, \<a,x\>+\<b,y\>==0 which x is shown variable, y is inner status bits, we can collect